-Table 79.
+Table 77.
 Control Status Register for Peripheral Receive Endpoint (PERI_RXCSR) Field Descriptions

-Bit Field Value Description 15 Reserved 0 Reserved 14 ISO 0-1 Set this bit to enable the Receive endpoint for Isochronous transfers, and clear it to enable the Receive endpoint for Bulk/Interrupt transfers.
+Bit Field Value Description 15 Reserved 0 Reserved 14 ISO 0-1 Set this bit to enable the Receive endpoint for Isochronous transfers, and clear this bit to enable the Receive endpoint for Bulk/Interrupt transfers.
 13 DMAEN 0-1 Set this bit to enable the DMA request for the Receive endpoints.
 12 DISNYET 0-1 Set this bit to disable the sending of NYET handshakes.
 When set, all successfully received Receive packets are ACKed, including at the point at which the FIFO becomes full.
 Note: This bit only has any effect in high-speed mode, in which mode it should be set for all Interrupt endpoints.
-11-8 Reserved 0 Reserved 7 CLRDATATOG 0-1 Write a 1 to this bit to reset the endpoint data toggle to 0.
+11 DMAMODE 0 This bit should always be cleared to 0.
+10-8 Reserved 0 Reserved 7 CLRDATATOG 0-1 Set this bit to reset the endpoint data toggle to 0.
 6 SENTSTALL 0-1 This bit is set when a STALL handshake is transmitted.
-The FIFO is flushed and the TXPKTRDY bit is cleared (see below).
+The FIFO is flushed and the TXPKTRDY bit is cleared.
 You should clear this bit.
-5 SENDSTALL 0-1 Write a 1 to this bit to issue a STALL handshake.
+5 SENDSTALL 0-1 Set this bit to issue a STALL handshake.
 Clear this bit to terminate the stall condition.
 Note: This bit has no effect where the endpoint is being used for Isochronous transfers.
-4 FLUSHFIFO 0-1 Write a 1 to this bit to flush the next packet to be read from the endpoint Receive FIFO.
-The FIFO pointer is reset and the RXPKTRDY bit (below) is cleared.
+4 FLUSHFIFO 0-1 Set this bit to flush the next packet to be read from the endpoint Receive FIFO.
+The FIFO pointer is reset and the RXPKTRDY bit is cleared.
 Note: FLUSHFIFO has no effect unless RXPKTRDY is set.
 Also note that, if the FIFO is double-buffered, FLUSHFIFO may need to be set twice to completely clear the FIFO.
 3 DATAERROR 0-1 This bit is set when RXPKTRDY is set if the data packet has a CRC or bit-stuff error.
 It is cleared when RXPKTRDY is cleared.
 Note: This bit is only valid when the endpoint is operating in ISO mode.
 In Bulk mode, it always returns zero.
 2 OVERRUN 0-1 This bit is set if an OUT packet cannot be loaded into the Receive FIFO.
 You should clear this bit.
 Note: This bit is only valid when the endpoint is operating in ISO mode.
 In Bulk mode, it always returns zero.
 1 FIFOFULL 0-1 This bit is set when no more packets can be loaded into the Receive FIFO.
 0 RXPKTRDY 0-1 This bit is set when a data packet has been received.
 You should clear this bit when the packet has been unloaded from the Receive FIFO.
 An interrupt is generated when the bit is set.

-4.64 Control Status Register for Host Receive Endpoint (HOST_RXCSR)
+4.62 Control Status Register for Host Receive Endpoint (HOST_RXCSR)

-The Control Status Register for Host Receive Endpoint (HOST_RXCSR) is shown in Figure 79 and described in Table 80.
+The Control Status Register for Host Receive Endpoint (HOST_RXCSR) is shown in Figure 77 and described in Table 78.

-Figure 79.
+Figure 77.
 Control Status Register for Host Receive Endpoint (HOST_RXCSR)

+• • • • - ,

 15 14 13 12 11 10 9 8

-Reserv ed DMAEN DISNYET Reserved DATATOGWREN DATATOG Reserved
+Reserv red DMAEN DISNYET DMAMODE DATA TOGWREN DATATOG Reserved

 R-0 R/W-0 R/W-0 R/W-0 W-0 R/W-0 R-0

 7 6 5 4 3 2 1 0

-CLRDATATOG RXSTALL REQPKT FLUSHFIFO DATAERR_N TIMEOUT FIFOFULL RXPKTRDY
+CLRDATATOG RXSTALL REQPKT FLUSHFIFO DATAERR_N TIMEOUT ERROR FIFOFULL RXPKTRDY

 W-0 R/W-0 R/W-0 W-0 R-0 R/W-0 R-0 R/W-0